 A gift is acceptable when visiting an associate’s home, but with the prevalence of bribery and corruption, expats should consider their gift-giving carefully.

-Local culture is still traditional when it comes to gender roles and there are very few women in senior positions within the corporate sector.
+Local culture is still traditional when it comes to gender roles.
+There are very few women in senior positions within the corporate sector.

 Expats doing business in the Democratic Republic of Congo will find the Congolese to be friendly and welcoming.
 They generally take pride in their work and are hard working.
 Appearance is also important and locals dress smartly, but modestly.

 Communication style may be direct but direct eye contact is usually avoided.
-Expats should adopt an attitude of patience when undertaking business in the Democratic Republic of Congo.
-The decision-making process can be a drawn out one and it’s not unusual to have meetings rescheduled or even cancelled at short notice.
+Expats should adopt an attitude of patience when undertaking business.
+The decision-making process can be drawn out: it’s not unusual to have meetings rescheduled or even cancelled at short notice.

-French is the language of business in the Democratic Republic of Congo and expats will do well to learn at least some French in order to effectively communicate with Congolese associates.
-An interpreter may be required for business meetings.
+French is the language of business in the Congo.
+To communicate effectively with Congolese associates, expats are recommended to learn at least some French.
+The effort will likely be recognised.
 Other local languages such as Lingala and Swahili are also widely spoken, especially in more rural areas.

-Bribery and corruption are everyday realities and often cited as the biggest constraints to doing business in the Democratic Republic of Congo.
-Although efforts in recent years have gone a long way in diminishing the problem, corruption remains a real issue across all facets of business in the Democratic Republic of Congo.
+Bribery and corruption are everyday realities and often cited as the biggest constraints to doing business in the DRC.
+Although efforts in recent years have gone a long way in tackling the problem, corruption remains a real issue across all facets of business.
 Expats working and doing business in the country should tread carefully when it comes to negotiating and the need for gifts or special favours.

-Dos and don’ts of doing business in the Democratic Republic of Congo
+Dos and don’ts of doing business in the DRC

 Do be punctual for meetings, even if Congolese associates are late themselves